 As for the most difficult part, as any writer will attest, it’s writing the middle of the story!
 It’s relatively easy to start off in a blaze of enthusiasm and write the first few chapters, but it takes a lot more time, skill, planning and perseverance to weave together a narrative and keep it bobbing along with pace and interest to the finale – and I absolutely loved learning the ‘craft’ of writing and editing to achieve this.
 It was a hard slog, but also very enjoyable.
 I really don’t think it would be possible to write a book if you didn’t enjoy the process.

-I loved reading picture books as a child; and I equally loved reading them to my own two children.
-I passionately believe that picture books play a vitally important role in children’s social, emotional and intellectual development.
-And it’s my great privilege to have recently been made the Ambassador for Ardoch Youth Foundation’s Annual School Readiness Book Drive – where each year, thousands of picture books are collected and donated to preschool children in areas of need throughout Victoria.
+I loved reading books as a child; and I equally loved reading them to my own two children.
+I passionately believe that books play a vitally important role in children’s social, emotional and intellectual development.
+And it’s my great privilege to have recently been made the Ambassador for Ardoch’s Annual School Readiness Book Drive – where each year, thousands of books are collected and donated to preschool children in areas of need throughout Victoria.

 I will write a picture book if I feel that I have a new story to tell and an original character to share.
 The two most important things when it comes to taking on a new writing project, in my opinion.